Skip to content

 Does backup power value count in ROI?

-Not directly in the calculator, but worth considering.
+Not directly in the calculator, but worth noting.
 Households in outage-prone areas may value backup power at 500-2,000 annually beyond energy savings.
 Include this in the annual savings figure if backup power eliminates generator costs or provides meaningful value.

 Related Calculators